mendix/docs/content/en/docs/developerportal/operate/metrics.md

 ## 1 Introduction

-To track the usage growth of your app, and to debug performance problems, the Mendix Cloud includes detailed graphs of both your app and its environment.
-These graphs show performance trends of your apps in the paid editions of the Mendix Cloud.
-If you experience issues with your app, always check the **Alerts** and **Trends** in the **Developer Portal**.
+The **Metrics** page contains detailed graphs about your app and its environment.
+You can use this page to monitor the performance and health of your app; for example, you can track the usage growth of your app or you can debug performance problems.

+The graphs show the following types of information:

+* Application Statistics
+* Database Statistics
+* Application Node Statistics
+* Database Node Statistics

+These statistics are displayed as trends over time.
+You can adjust the view to display data for the past day, week, month, or quarter.

-## 2 Access to Monitoring Trends
+## 2 Access the Metrics Graphs

-To view the **Trends**, you must have permission to **Access the Monitoring**.
+To view the graphs on the **Metrics** page, you must have permission to **Access the Monitoring**.

 {{% alert color="info" %}}
+Metrics are included in all paid editions of Mendix Cloud.
 Only the [Technical Contact](/developerportal/general/app-roles/#technical-contact) is allowed to grant node permissions.
 {{% /alert %}}

-Assign permission by following these steps:
+If you are the Technical Contact, assign permission by following these steps:

 1. Open your app in the [Developer Portal](http://sprintr.home.mendix.com).
 2. Click **Collaborate** > **Security** on the left.
 3. Go to the **Node Permissions** tab.
 4. Choose the environment for which you want to grant access.
-5. Check **Access to Monitoring** next to the name of the person to whom you want to grant this permission.
+5. Select **Access to Monitoring** next to the name of the person you want to grant this permission for.

     {{< figure src="/attachments/developerportal/operate/metrics/trends-v4/nodepermission.jpg" >}}

-## 3 Viewing the Trends
+## 3 Viewing the Graphs

-### 3.1 Finding the Trends
+### 3.1 Finding the Graphs

-You can find the trends by following these steps:
+You can find the graphs by following these steps:

 1. Open your app in the [Developer Portal](http://sprintr.home.mendix.com).
 2. Click **Metrics**.
-3. Select the environment you want to monitor under the tab **Trends**.
+3. Select the environment you want to monitor.
 4. Choose the period for which you want to see the trends: **Day**, **Week**, **Month**, or **Quarter**.

 {{< figure src="/attachments/developerportal/operate/metrics/trends-v4/environment.png" >}}

 ### 3.2 Interpreting the Graphs

-As with all complex IT systems, there are many interrelated components which can cause performance issues.
-This document cannot cover all possibilities, but is intended as a general introduction to the information which is displayed and a few ideas about where to look for possible areas of concern.
+As with all complex IT systems, there are many interrelated components that can cause performance issues.
+This document cannot cover all possibilities, but is intended as a general introduction to the information that is displayed.
+It also suggests a few ideas about where to look for possible areas of concern.

 #### 3.2.1 Combining Information{#combine-info}

 You can often get more information about the performance of your app by combining the information from several graphs.
-Useful graphs for this are:
+Here are some useful graphs for this:

 * [Database Node CPU Usage](#Trends-dbcpu)
 * [Database Node Disk I/Os](#Trends-dbdiskstatsiops)